 4. Is your office a place you like to be?

 It's easy to measure hard numbers like salary and hours spent on the job, but figuring out the qualitative details of your experiences at work is a bit more nuanced.
 If you're struggling with your boss, coworkers or office environment — all factors that can affect productivity and job satisfaction — you might consider finding waters better suited for smooth sailing.

 Everyone should expect a certain degree of job satisfaction, and this goes beyond making money and doing fulfilling work.
 It's also essential for any employee to have a reasonable work-life balance.
 However, don’t expect your boss to be able to know all your needs.
 You'll want to be proactive and ask for what you need to keep your personal and professional life on an even keel.

 Professionals who carefully evaluate their situation are less likely to regret a decision about leaving a job.
 Have you addressed your dissatisfaction and tried to resolve the issues making you consider a move?
 Perhaps you need a break: When was the last time you had vacation time to relax and recharge?
 Have you done your research to see what the employment market is like for someone with your skills and experience?

 Whether it’s because of low morale, increased stress or other reasons, leaving a job that makes you unhappy is better than staying purely for resume-building purposes.
 While it can be challenging to determine if accepting your job or staying as long as you have was a mistake, accurately assessing your situation can help give you clarity.
-If you do decide to go, feel good about your decision and kick-start your job search with confidence.
+If you do decide to go, be sure to read about how to tell your boss gracefully.
+You should feel good about your decision so you can kick-start your job search with confidence.